 • Social experiences and opportunity for social conversations

-The proposed research project aims to provide families with the opportunity to:
+The research project aimed to provide families with the opportunity to:

 • explore Froebelian principles to aid understanding of the value of play and childhood in its own right